jokob-sk/custom-search-box/README.md

 ![Google override][screen1]

-The names of each attribute should be fairly self-explanatory.

-If you want to override the search engine specified in the settings.json file use the following characters + a space:
+If you want to override the search engine specified in the 'settings.json' file use the following characters and a space ' ' (all bellow can be modified):

     'e' for https://www.ecosia.org/
     'd' for https://www.duckduckgo.com/